mozilla-iam/testrp.security.allizom.org/README.md

 * An empty IAM role in case one's needed
 * The elastic IP

-The instance can be accessed with the `id_rsa_infosec_us-west-2` EIS shared SSH key in the GPG store.
+The instance can be accessed with the `websre-20210715` EIS shared SSH key in the password store.

 The CloudFormation template provisions the instance using a custom AMI based on CentOS 7.
 This AMI was created from the live running instance previously in